Authentic Shotokan karate with The Japan Karate Association

 The Japan Karate Association in England is an organisation intent on the development, teaching and promotion of authentic JKA budo karate nationwide.
 The Chief Instructor is Ohta Yoshinobu 7th Dan.

 Ohta Sensei is a graduate of Takushoku University which has a fierce reputation for producing some of the best karate-ka.
 After graduating, he was accepted onto the famous JKA Instructor Course.
-It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan and head of JKA Europe was looking for a new assistant instructor and Ohta Sensei was officially selected for this role in 1982.
+It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan, head of JKA Europe, was looking for a new assistant instructor.
+Ohta Sensei was selected and officially took up this role in 1982.

 Following Enoeda’s untimely death in 2003, Ohta Sensei established The Japan Karate Association in England, to cement the relationship between the karateka of Great Britain and Japan, and to continue the lineage through education and information direct from Japan, the birthplace of karate.